chris-ali/j6dof-flight-sim/README.md

 # j6dof-flight-sim
-JavaFlightSim - A Six Degree of Freedom (6DOF) Flight Simulator Written in Java Chris Ali
+JavaFlightSim - A Six Degree of Freedom (6DOF) Flight Simulator Written in Java by Chris Ali

 This program was written to apply my knowledge and background in Flight Dynamics to build my Java language skills.
-It is capable of running as a simple analysis tool for flight dynamics, as well as a real time simulation for pilot in the loop use.
-When configured as a pilot in the loop simulation, a simple Swing instrument panel is displayed and the user can control the simulation using a joystick.
+It can run as a simple analysis tool for flight dynamics, as well as a real time simulation for pilot in the loop use.
+When configured as a pilot in the loop simulation, a Swing instrument panel opens and the user can control the simulation using a joystick.

 One day I'd like to tie objectives or a scoring element into the simulation to make it a game as well.

-Until I learn OpenGL or Java3D, this program will send/receive data to/from an existing flight simulator such as FlightGear or X-Plane.
+Currently in the works is an out the window display written using the LWJGL and OpenGL.

 ##Assumptions and Simplifications
 -JavaFlightSim currently assumes a non-rotating Earth.